BeeGFS Hive Index

 bee stats

-The stats subcommand allows users to obtain filesystem statistics
+The stats subcommand allows users to obtain file system statistics.

 like the total number of files, directories or links in the directory hierarchy, files, directories, or links per level, maximum and minimum file sizes..